alexanderluna/alexanderluna.github.io/_posts/csharp/2021-01-16-learning-game-design.md

 compare with other games and take feedback.
 Delays are expected along the way so plan ahead and move along.
 Don't get discouraged by these temporary setbacks and you will make a great game.

+### Reference Material

+> All this information and much more came from - Level Up The Guide to Great
+> Video Game Design by Scott Rogers